xplenty/xplenty-api-doc-v2/sections/xplenty-control-and-monitoring-tasks.md

 When you create a cluster, you determine its size by specifying if it's a sandbox cluster or the number of compute nodes when it's of production type.

 After creating a cluster, poll its status by [retrieving the cluster information](https://github.com/xplenty/xplenty-api-doc/blob/master/sections/get-cluster-information.md) and checking its status value.
 When the status changes to "available", the cluster has finished initializing and is ready to run jobs.

+You can also [update the cluster information](https://github.com/xplenty/xplenty-api-doc/blob/master/sections/update-cluster.md) and even horizontally scale the cluster's compute nodes.

 After terminating a cluster, poll its status and verify that it changes to "terminated", to ensure that its resources have been released.

 ## Job Management